noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 </ul>

-<p>You may check the length of your %PATH% variable by copying the 'Variable value' contents and pasting them into a text editor that supports 'selection' count.</p>
+<p>You may check the length of your %Path% variable by copying the 'Variable value' contents and pasting them into a text editor that supports 'selection' count.</p>

 <img src="https://user-images.githubusercontent.com/3311166/60465078-3b56b180-9c1e-11e9-89c5-0137a6ed84ba.png">

 <br><br>

 <p>Registry values are only allocated 1024 bytes of storage.
 However, environmental variables may contain up to 2048 bytes through the use of an alias.</p>